CCP / XCP on CAN Explained - A Simple Intro [2025]

 How to initialize a DAQ sequence

-We've now looked at both the ODT and DAQ lists - but how do we define these over CAN?
+We have now looked at both the ODT and DAQ lists - but how do we define these over CAN?

-In simple terms, the configuration of DAQ lists is done through a (potentially long) sequence of CRO/CRM-DTO frames.
+In simple terms, the configuration of DAQ lists is done through a (potentially long) sequence of CCP CRO/CRM-DTO or XCP CTO frames.
 Here, the master essentially specifies the entire DAQ/ODT/element structure element-by-element.
 To define a new signal (aka element), the master specifies the address, length and address extension.
 Next, the master informs informs the ECU how to package the element in DAQ-DTOs by linking the element to an ODT# and DAQ#.

-CCP DAQ initialization sequence trace example
+Example 1: CCP DAQ - initialization

 So we have quite a bit going on here, but let's break it down: